 - Beef; many respected Czech cooks recommend top blade or bolar blade; in this recipe, I used a piece of the top blade (loupaná plec in Czech)

-- Bacon; to lard the beef
+- Fat bacon; to lard the beef

 - Vegetables: parsley roots, carrots, celeriac, onions